masterpointio/github-action-opa-rego-test/README.md

 | `run_coverage_report` | Flag to run OPA coverage tests and include in PR comment | No | `true` |
 | `report_untested_files` | Check & report Rego files without corresponding test files | No | `false` |

+## How It Works
+This GitHub Action automates the process of testing OPA (Open Policy Agent) Rego policies and generating coverage reports.
+Here's a breakdown of its operation:

+1. Setup: The action begins by setting up OPA using the open-policy-agent/setup-opa@v2 action, ensuring the necessary tools are available.
+2. Run OPA Tests: It executes opa test on all .rego files in the specified directory (default is the root directory).
+The test results are captured and stored as an output.
+3. Run OPA Coverage Tests: Enabled by default but optional, the action performs coverage tests on each .rego file that has a corresponding _test.rego file.
+This step identifies which parts of your policies are covered by tests.
+4. Find Untested Files: Optionally if enabled, it can identify Rego files that don't have corresponding test files, helping you maintain comprehensive test coverage.
+5. Parse and Format Results: A custom TypeScript script (index.ts) processes the raw test and coverage outputs.
+It parses the results into a structured format and generates a user-friendly summary.
+6. Generate PR Comment: The formatted results are used to create or update a comment on the pull request.
+7. Fail the Action if Tests Fail: If any tests fail, the action is marked as failed, which can be used to block PR merges or trigger other workflows.

+<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/543f1b04-2b38-4f17-a32d-1abb4ffe3c2c" id="E362a3EzCqPz"></iframe></div>

 ## 🧪 Running Tests